DipeshK47/Email_spam_classifier/readme.md

 ## Project Overview

 This project is an implementation of an Email/SMS Spam Classifier using Natural Language Processing (NLP) techniques.
 The classifier is built using the Multinomial Naive Bayes algorithm and is deployed as a web application using Streamlit.
-The application allows users to input a message and predict whether it is "Spam" or "Not Spam."
+The application allows users to input a message and predict whether it is "Spam" or "Not Spam".

 ## Table of Contents